Demco21/Assembler/README.txt

 ldb 17 3
 ldx 14 3

-2. A program file which is a file that contains the assembly language.
+The second file is a program file which is a file that contains the assembly language.
 In this file, if a line starts with a tab character then the first token after the tab character (using space as a token delimiter) is the instruction to be carried out.
 If a line starts without a tab character, then the first token is a symbol being defined.
+Each symbol from the program is stored in a hash table that allows chaining.

 Program file example:
 	ldb val
 	fix
 	divr X T